Schuylerville settles sex abuse case - PostStar

 Articles and Press Releases

 We also answer urgent calls 24 hours a day.
-Contact us now for a free initial consultation, call us at (518) 583-4123
+Contact us now for an initial consultation, call us at (518) 583-4123

 At the Saratoga Springs and Glens Falls, NY Law Offices of Gerard V. Amedio, we represent clients throughout the North Country and Capital District, including Saratoga, Albany, Washington, Warren, Rensselaer, Essex, Clinton, Columbia, Fulton, Hamilton, Clifton Park, Malta, Halfmoon, Ballston Spa, Fort Edward, Queensbury, Lake George, Hudson Falls, Wilton, Saratoga County, Albany County, Washington County, Warren County, Rensselaer County, Essex County, Clinton County, Schenectady County, Columbia County, Fulton County, and Hamilton County, New York.